stefbp066/de-zoomcamp-homework/HW3/homework.md

 ## Question 5:
 What is the best strategy to make an optimized table in Big Query if your query will always filter based on tpep_dropoff_datetime and order the results by VendorID (Create a new table with this strategy)

+**partitioning seems to work best by going over features such as timestamp data, while clustering works better by grouping high-cardinality features e.g. IDs. therefore,**
-- Partition by tpep_dropoff_datetime and Cluster on VendorID
+- Partition by tpep_dropoff_datetime and Cluster on VendorID ✅
 - Cluster on by tpep_dropoff_datetime and Cluster on VendorID
 - Cluster on tpep_dropoff_datetime Partition by VendorID
 - Partition by tpep_dropoff_datetime and Partition by VendorID